umbralcalc/umbralcalc/README.md

 **Hello there!** :wave:

+* I'm a professional data scientist and research engineer whose worked on a wide variety of problems and data
+* I've got an overall interest and expertise in all things stochastic and statistical
+* My work experience is in astrophysics and cosmology, epidemiology, sports betting and traffic control
-I'm a multidisciplinary simulation builder and data scientist with expertise in stochastic phenomena and Bayesian methodology.
-I also like to [create some human art](https://umbralcalc.github.io/human-art/) 🖌️ every now and then.
+* I also like to [create some human art](https://umbralcalc.github.io/human-art/) 🖌️ every now and then

 **What am I doing on GitHub at the moment?**